Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary policy shock: Conclusion

-The empirical application studied asymmetries in the expected effects of the monetary policy shock in the Euro area and considered a monthly data covering the period from January 1999 to December 2021.
-Our StMVAR model identified two regimes: a low-growth regime and a high-growth regime.
-The low-growth regime is characterized by a negative (but volatile) output gap, and it mainly prevails after the collapse of Lehman Brothers in the Financial crisis but obtains large mixing weights also during and before the early 2000's recession.
-The high-growth regime is characterized by a positive output gap and it mainly dominates before the Financial crisis.
+Our empirical application studied the effects of the Euro area monetary policy shock in a monthly data consisting of four macroeconomic variables.
+We fitted a two-regime StMVAR to the data and found that Regime 1 is characterized by a negative (but volatile) output gap, and it mainly prevails after the Financial crisis, whereas Regime 2 is characterized by a positive output gap and it mainly dominates before the Financial crisis.
+We found that the effects of the monetary policy shock are stronger in Regime 2 than in Regime 1.
+In both regimes, a contractionary monetary policy shock decreases the output gap significantly and persistently.
+However, while the price level decreases significantly and permanently in Regime 2, the decrease is insignificant in Regime 1.
+Asymmetries with respect to the sign and size of the shock were found weak in both regimes.

-We found strong asymmetries with respect to the initial state of the economy and the sign of the shock, but asymmetries with respect to the size of the shock were weak.
-The real effects are less enduring for an expansionary shock than for a contractionary shock.
-Particularly in the high-growth pre-Financial crisis regime, a contractionary shock persistently drives the economy towards the low-growth post-Financial crisis regime, which translates to a very persistent decrease in the output gap.
-The inflationary effects of the monetary policy shock are stronger in the high-growth regime than in the low-growth regime, and in the latter the price level did not move much on average.
-In the low-growth regime, however, monetary policy is mainly measured with the \cite{Wu+Xia:2016} shadow rate instead of EONIA, which is mostly close to zero after the Financial crisis.